jkloetzke/jkloetzke.github.com/index.md

 PeerDrive is mountable as a regular file system through FUSE and Dokan, thus supporting all major operating systems.
-All objects in PeerDrive are versioned so you never have to worry overwriting or loosing important data again.
+All objects in PeerDrive are versioned so you never have to worry overwriting or losing important data again.
 If the application is PeerDrive aware you even have to never save your work explicitly.
 A new version is created when you close a document or whenever you like.